ZRaup/Zachary-Raup/MySQL_port.md

 ##### Cleaning and Analyzing Data: Average Test Complettion Time per Breed Type

-This query calculates the average time it took for each dog breed type to complete all tests, along with the standard deviation, in the exam_answers table within the Dognition dataset.
-The analysis excludes any negative durations.
-The results are sorted by breed type and utilize a join between the 'dogs' and 'exam_answers' tables to combine the necessary data.
+This query calculates the average time taken for each dog breed type to complete all tests, along with the standard deviation, using the exam_answers table within the Dognition dataset.
+Negative durations are excluded from the analysis.
+The results are categorized by breed type and leverage a join between the 'dogs' and 'exam_answers' tables to aggregate the required data.

 ```sql